 Keep slides simple and lessen the cognitive load on people.
-Keep those 3 slides, if you need to make those points, and move through them quickly.
-Momentum and pace gets audience’s attention and creates a feeling of energy.
+Keep those three slides, if you need to make those points, and move through them quickly.
+Momentum and pace gets an audience’s attention and creates a feeling of energy.

 “Can you make that text block spin?”

 We will not do that for you.
 We will scoop our eyes out with spoons before we do that for you.
-And that’s because spinning test is distracting.
-If the text is worth putting on the slide it's worth giving people the time to read it.
+And that’s because spinning text is distracting.
+If the text is worth putting on the slide, it's worth giving people the time to read it.
 People all tackle text at different speeds and your spinning text can be frustrating.

-If you are worried that its boring and needs movement look at the composition of the slide and the way you are presenting to it.
+If you are worried that its boring and needs movement, look at the composition of the slide and the way you are presenting it.

 If you want movement and animation, great.
 Insert a short motion graphic into the presentation.
 That’s great.
 It breaks things up for your audience and lets you take a break.